 This prospectus supplement and the accompanying prospectus are part of a registration statement that we filed with the SEC using a "shelf" registration process.
 Under the shelf registration process, we may sell any combination of the securities described in the accompanying prospectus from time to time in one or more offerings, subject in certain cases to the receipt of regulatory approval.
 This document consists of two parts.
-The first part is this prospectus supplement, which describes the specific terms of this offering and other matters relating to us and our financial condition.
-The second part is the accompanying base prospectus, which gives more general information about securities we may offer from time to time.
+The first part is this prospectus supplement, which describes the specific terms of this offering of notes by us and other matters relating to us and our financial condition.
+The second part is the accompanying base prospectus, which gives more general information about securities we may offer from time to time, some of which may not apply to the notes we are offering.
 The base prospectus was included in the registration statement on Form F-3 (No. 333-250117) that we filed with the SEC on November 16, 2020 and may have been updated since that time with additional information that is incorporated by reference.
 The information in this prospectus supplement replaces any inconsistent information included in the accompanying prospectus.
 Generally, when we refer to the prospectus, we are referring to both parts of this document combined, and when we refer to the "accompanying prospectus," we are referring to the base prospectus.
 If information in this prospectus supplement differs from information in the accompanying prospectus, you should rely on the information in this prospectus supplement.